Contact-Safe Reinforcement Learning with ProMP Reparameterization and Energy Awareness: Introduction

 \subsection{Related Work}

-{Despite the growing success of RL for manipulation~\cite{Lillicrap2015DDPG,Schulman2017PPO,Levine2016EndToEnd}, its application to contact-rich tasks remains relatively limited~\cite{Kober2013Survey}.
-Most RL methods are developed and evaluated in joint space or quasi-contact scenarios, where physical interaction with the environment are minimal and forces can be neglected~\cite{Lillicrap2015DDPG,Schulman2017PPO}.
-Contact-rich manipulation, such as pushing, sliding, or assembly, introduces discontinuous dynamics, high-dimensional contact forces, and complex energy exchanges, which pose significant challenges for traditional RL algorithms.
-Existing work in this area has mainly explored either model-based approaches that incorporate simplified contact dynamics or force feedback into policy learning~\cite{Kormushev2013RLRoboticsSurvey,Pastor2013MotorPrimitives}, or \emph{episodic}-RL combined with movement primitives to improve trajectory consistency under contact constraints~\cite{Rajeswaran2017DAPG,Otto2023BBRLMP}.
-However, these approaches are still scarce and often struggle with generalization to unseen contacts, safe energy management, and real-time execution in complex 3D environments.
+Despite the growing success of RL for manipulation~\cite{Lillicrap2015DDPG,Schulman2017PPO,Levine2016EndToEnd}, its application to contact-rich tasks remains relatively limited~\cite{Kober2013Survey}.
+Most RL methods are developed and evaluated in joint space or quasi-contact scenarios, where physical interactions with the environment are minimal and contact forces can often be neglected.
+Contact-rich manipulation (e.g., pushing, sliding, or assembly) introduces discontinuous dynamics and complex energy exchanges, which pose significant challenges for standard RL algorithms.
+Existing work has explored either model-based approaches that incorporate simplified contact dynamics or force feedback into policy learning~\cite{Kormushev2013RLRoboticsSurvey,Pastor2013MotorPrimitives}, or episodic RL combined with movement primitives to improve trajectory consistency under contact constraints~\cite{Rajeswaran2017DAPG,Otto2023BBRLMP}.
+However, these approaches are still scarce and often struggle with generalization to unseen contacts and with explicit energy management on real hardware.

-Building on these limitations, Safe RL \cite{Garcia2015SafeRL} aims to enforce safety constraints during both learning and execution, such as limits on peak force, power, or energy.
-However, in contact-rich manipulation, transient forces, frictional uncertainties, and discontinuous dynamics make precise constraint modeling difficult, often limiting SafeRL’s effectiveness.
-As illustrated in Fig.~\ref{fig:intro}, even simple tasks like box pushing or maze sliding involve rich contact interactions where excessive energy could damage the robot or the environment.
-These scenarios highlight the need for additional mechanisms that explicitly regulate energy representation.}
+Safe reinforcement learning (SafeRL)~\cite{Garcia2015SafeRL} aims to enforce safety constraints during both learning and execution, such as limits on peak force, power, or energy.
+In contact-rich manipulation, transient forces, frictional uncertainties, and discontinuous dynamics make precise constraint modeling difficult, often limiting SafeRL's effectiveness.
+Complementarily, passivity-based control and energy-tank frameworks provide a principled safety layer by preventing the robot from injecting uncontrolled energy during physical interactions~\cite{Ortega2002,Haddadin2017,DeLuca2019}.
+Yet, purely passivity-based approaches can be conservative and may not optimize task performance or trajectory smoothness.

-{In this context, passivity-based control combined with energy tank frameworks has emerged as a complementary approach for safe contact-rich manipulation.
-Passivity-based control ensures system stability by preventing the robot from generating uncontrolled energy during physical interactions~\cite{Ortega2002,Haddadin2017}, while energy tanks explicitly monitor and bound the energy exchanged with the environment, enforcing a physically consistent limit on forces and motion~\cite{DeLuca2019}.
-These mechanisms provide a principled foundation for safety in tasks with discontinuous dynamics and high-dimensional contact forces.
-However, their conservative nature often limits task performance, as purely energy-based passivity constraints do not directly optimize for efficiency, trajectory smoothness, or task-specific objectives.